W.S. Merwin, prize-winning poet of nature, dies at 91 | WTOP

 In a household as grim as an abandoned parking lot, the way out was pointed by words, which seemed to float around Merwin like magic bubbles.
 He would try to memorize scripture he heard his father recite and fairy tales his mother told him.
 By age 13, he was already composing hymns.

 After graduating, he lived in Spain and tutored the son of Robert Graves.
-In London, he became friends with Sylvia Plath and Ted Hughes and remained close through the collapse of their marriage and Plath’s suicide, in 1963.
+In London, he became close with Sylvia Plath and Ted Hughes and was torn by the collapse of their marriage.
 Merwin’s then-wife, Dido Merwin, would allege that Plath had a crush on him.

+In Washington, D.C., when he was 18, Merwin had a memorable encounter with Ezra Pound, whom he visited at a psychiatric hospital.
+Pound urged Merwin to write 75 lines a day (advice he did not follow), warned him he didn’t have enough experience to write great poetry and advised him to learn another language as a way of better mastering English.
+Merwin would translate more than 20 books by other poets, from languages ranging from Sanskrit to Swedish.

 Merwin’s promise was obvious.
 His first collection, “A Mask for Janus,” was selected by W.H.
 Auden for the coveted Yale Series of Younger Poets competition and was published in 1952.
 Throughout the 1950s, he wrote poems and plays, including a verse production of “Rumpelstiltskin.”